Yehia-M/Machine_Learning/README.md

 # Machine_Learning

+Projects for Machine Learning Course from Stanford University
-This is a simple recommender system using collaborative filtering learning algorithm.
+1: Simple recommender system using collaborative filtering learning algorithm.
 Data set is from MovieLens